-Recently a post about Jeff Goins and his challenge to write 500 words a day for 31 days made its way into my life.
-FYI — this challenge is still open as of June 2018.
+Not long after I began blogging, a post about Jeff Goins and his challenge to write 500 words a day for 31 days made its way into my life.

-I’ve been soaking up Jeff’s encouraging words, and they have reignited my desire to write.
-Sure, I’ve learned to write short articles for content mills.
-I can put together a decently-organized newsletter.
-I am learning to blog.
-I have always LIKED to write.
+Jeff’s encouraging words reignited my desire to write.
+Sure, I had learned to write short articles for content sites.
+I could put together a decently-organized newsletter.
+I was learning to blog.
+I had always LIKED to write.

-But this is different.
+But this was different.
 I had forgotten how it feels to put words to paper (or the computer screen) for the pure joy of the action.

-And because I’m in the mood to overshare today, here is an excerpt from my morning’s ramblings:
+And because I’m in the mood to overshare, here is an excerpt from my morning’s ramblings: